-The creation and approval of a capital strategy is now a requirement of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2017 Edition (the CIPFA Code).
+The creation and approval of a capital strategy is now a requirement of the Chartered Institute of Public Finance and Accountancy's Treasury Management in the Public Services: Code of Practice 2021 Edition (the CIPFA Code).

-The code requires the Council to set Prudential Indicators in relation to its capital programme.
-This document includes those Prudential Indicators and these are included in tables 1, 4 - 7 clearly marked as such.
+The Code requires the Council to set Prudential Indicators in relation to its Capital Programme.
+This document includes those Prudential Indicators in tables 1 and, 4 - 8.

-This document updates the capital strategy approved by Council in February 2019.
+This document updates the capital strategy approved by Council in December 2021.
 It gives a high-level overview of how capital expenditure, capital financing and treasury management activity contribute to the provision of local public services along with an overview of how associated risk is managed and the implications for future financial sustainability.